MatijaBas/Car_reviews/README.md

 - The photos used in gallery.html were obtained from [Top Gear](https://www.topgear.com/) and [Google](https://www.google.com/search?q=sport+hybrid+cars&rlz=1C1JZAP_hrIE837IE837&source=lnms&tbm=isch&sa=X&ved=0ahUKEwi16Mriu6jiAhXyVBUIHaZZBfMQ_AUIDigB&biw=1920&bih=937)

 ### Acknowledgements
-- To build this webpage i received inspiration from my second love, Sport Cars
+- To build this webpage I received inspiration from my second love, Sport Cars
-- Thank to nice people on SLACK that help me when I stuck and needed assistance
+- Thanks to nice people on SLACK that help me when I was stuck and needed assistance
-- Big thank to my mentor Antonija Simic.
-She was allways there for me and show me so many things how to build modern webpage.She's great.
+- Big thanks to my mentor Antonija Simic.
+She was allways there for me and show me so many things on how to build a modern webpage.She's great.
-- And at the end thank to my wife Sanja , who gave me so much free time so I can work on my project
+- And at the end thanks to my wife Sanja , who gave me so much free time so I can work on my project